kimuyuboh-blip/Proposal2-app/README.md

   page.
 Deliberately excludes `assets/audio/*` — `<audio>` elements issue HTTP range requests to seek/buffer, which the Cache API doesn't serve correctly, so audio is left to the network as normal.
+- **No `Expires`/`Cache-Control` response headers**: GitHub Pages doesn't support custom HTTP headers (no `.htaccess`, no `_headers` file) — it serves everything with its own fixed short default. `sw.js` is the practical substitute: on a repeat visit its cache-first strategy serves CSS/JS/images with zero network requests, the same outcome a far-future `Expires` header would give.
+The one thing to remember: bump `CACHE_VERSION` in `sw.js` whenever a shell asset changes, or returning visitors will keep getting the old cached copy indefinitely.

 ## Customizing